Abi Morgan: Film

-Morgan has also written for cinema: her 2007 adaptation of Monica Ali's novel Brick Lane was critically acclaimed, but created controversy – some Brick Lane Bengalis labelled the film "defamatory" and a planned royal film performance was cancelled.
+Morgan has also written for cinema.
+Her 2007 adaptation of Monica Ali's novel Brick Lane was critically acclaimed, but created controversy – some Brick Lane Bengalis labelled the film "defamatory" and a planned royal film performance was cancelled.
 Her next film was The Iron Lady, which starred Meryl Streep as Margaret Thatcher, closely followed by a smaller-budget production, Shame, co-written with Steve McQueen.

 Her work on The Iron Lady earned her a BAFTA Award for Best Original Screenplay nomination, while her work on Shame earned her a BAFTA Award for Outstanding British Film nomination.
 She has said that she always puts one line from her last film in her next film.

 Her next film, The Invisible Woman, was an adaptation of the book of the same name by Claire Tomalin, about the secret love affair between Charles Dickens and Nelly Ternan, which lasted for thirteen years until his death in 1870.
 The film was released to critical acclaim in 2013, but its production was reportedly strained after clashes between lead actress Kristin Scott Thomas and Morgan on set, the source of which was never disclosed.

 A staunch opponent of Brexit, Morgan was one of nine leading playwrights to contribute to a series of online dramas in 2017 responding to the causes and consequences of the EU referendum result.
 Entitled Brexit Shorts, Morgan's monologue, The End, starred Penelope Wilton as a woman on the brink as she faces the consequences of the end of her 43-year-old marriage.

-Non Fiction
+Non fiction

 In May 2022, Morgan released a memoir entitled This Is Not a Pity Memoir, in which she discusses her husband's battle with encephalitis and Capgras delusion.

 Personal life

-Morgan lives in the north London neighbourhood of Stroud Green in Haringey, with her husband, actor Jacob Krichefski, and their two children.
-They married in June 2021.
-Krichefski has multiple sclerosis and developed anti-NMDA receptor encephalitis in 2018 after participating in a clinical trial; after six months in a medically-induced coma he had Capgras delusion and could not recognise Morgan.
-She wrote a memoir, This Is Not a Pity Memoir, describing these experiences.
+In 2015 Morgan was living in the north London neighbourhood of Stroud Green in Haringey with her husband, actor Jacob Krichefski.

 In January 2020, Morgan said that she was recovering from breast cancer.
 She had chemotherapy and a mastectomy.

+In 2011 her sister was the fundraiser at London's Unicorn Theatre.

+Recognition

-Morgan was appointed OBE in the 2018 Birthday Honours, "For services to Theatre and Screenwriting".
+Morgan was appointed Officer of the Order of the British Empire (OBE) in the 2018 Birthday Honours, "For services to Theatre and Screenwriting".